pongasoft/vst-ab-switch/README.md

 Status for `master` (unreleased)
 --------------------------------
 * 2018-10-06 - Use of [jamba](https://github.com/pongasoft/jamba) framework.
 No new feature (easier to build and use common code).
+* 2020-03-14 - Use of `ParamImageView` for LED status lights

 2018-06-19 - Status for tag `v1.1.2`
 ------------------------------------